Activate it now! Block all public access to your S3 data, now and in the future

 Store your data in Amazon S3 and secure it from unauthorized access with S3 Block Public Access.
 Amazon S3 is the only object storage service that allows you to block public access to all of your objects at the bucket or the account level, now and in the future by using S3 Block Public Access.

 To ensure that public access to all your S3 buckets and objects is blocked, turn on block all public access.
-These settings apply account-wide for all current and future buckets.
 With a few clicks in the S3 management console, you can apply S3 Block Public Access to every bucket in your account – both existing and any new buckets created in the future – and make sure that there is no public access to any object.
 S3 Block Public Access is enabled by default for all new buckets

 S3 Block Public Access

 S3 Block Public Access provides controls across an entire AWS Account or at the individual S3 bucket level to ensure that objects never have public access, now and in the future.